unity-atoms/unity-atoms/docs/introduction/overview.md

 Unity Atoms also offer some variations / additions to Variables such as Contants, References and Lists.

-### Constants
+## Constants

 Exactly the same as Variables, but can not be changed via script and therefore does not contain the change events that Variables does.
 The idea is to use Constants for for example tags instead of hard coding tags in your scripts.

-### References
+## References

-References can be toggled between `use as constant` or `use variable` via the Unity Inspector.
-When a reference is `used as constant` then it functions exactly like a regular serialized variable in a MonoBehaviour script.
-However, when it is set to `use variable` it functions exactly like a Variable.
+References are values that can be toggled between `Use Value`, `Use Constant`, `Use Variable` or `Use Variable Instancer` via the Unity Inspector.
+When a Reference is set to `Use Value` it functions exactly like a regular serialized variable in a MonoBehaviour script.
+However, when it is set to `Use Variable` or `Use Constant` it uses a Variable or a Constant.
+When it's set to `Use Variable Instancer` you can drag and drop a Variable Instancer of the correct type.

-### Lists

-A List is an array of values that is stored as a Scriptable Object.
-There is the possibility to add Events for when the following happens to the list:

--   An item is added to the List.
--   An item is removed from the List.
--   The List is cleared.
+## Variable Instancer

+This is a MonoBehaviour that takes a base Variable and makes an in memory copy of it `OnEnable`.
+This is particular useful when working with prefabs that is going to be instantiated at runtime.
+For example, when creating an enemy prefab you can use an `IntVariableInstancer` that creates an in memory copy of the enemy's health that you then can use in your scripts on the enemy prefab (using References).
+You can also give it a reference to a List or a Collection.
+If that is done the instancer will add the in memory Variable on Start to the List / Collection and then remove it OnDestroy.

 ## Events

 An event is a thing that happens in the game that others can listen / subscribe to.
 Events in Unity Atoms are also Scriptable Objects that lives outside of a specific scene.
 It is possible to raise an Event from the Unity Inspector for debug purposes.

+### Event References

+Event References are events that can be toggled between `Use Event`, `Use Variable` or `Use Variable Instancer` via the Unity Inspector.
+When an Event Reference is set to `Use Event` it functions exactly like a regular serialized Event in a MonoBehaviour script.
+When it is set to `Use Variable` it is going to use the Event associated with the Variable's Changed event.
+When it's set to `Use Variable Instancer` you can drag and drop a Variable Instancer of the correct type and it will use its associated Changed event.

 ## Listeners